 The Canadian Feedlot Audit Guide and Common Feedlot Audit tool is a living document that seeks to continually improve, based on new research, industry practices and practical feedback from feedlot producers and industry technical experts, such as veterinarians, processors, and animal scientists.
 The original 2015 version of the audit guide has been updated annually for PAACO recertification.
-Changes to Version 10 (July 2022) of the audit guide are some minor revisions in the renaming of the program to Canadian Feedlot Audit, some minor additions in the Transport Audit on handling tools to be consistent with the current NAMI meat packing plant transport audit, and minor rewording in other areas for clarification and consistency with terminology in regulations such as those related to Transport, or the Canadian Beef Code of Practice.
+Changes to version 11 (March 2023) of the audit guide are movement of the pen management requirements from secondary to primary criteria in order to meet equivalency requirements for CRSB's beef quality and food safety indicators.